 Buyers often find themselves overwhelmed during the home buying process and don’t have much time to shop around for homeowner’s insurance.
-Now that the dust has settled on your purchase, it’s a great time to explore the best rates and coverage.
+Now is a great time to explore the best rates and coverage.
 You’ll want to avoid lowering the insurance coverage, but you might be able to save money by switching insurance companies or bundling several insurance policies together.
 In fact, it’s a good idea to annually review your insurance coverage and shop rates to ensure your replacement values are still accurate and lower rates when it makes sense.

 4. Appeal your taxes.

 You’ll want to appeal your property taxes if you feel that they weren’t assessed accurately.
 Property taxes are assessed based on your home’s square footage and assessed home values.
-You have the right to appeal if the tax assessor (El Paso county, Teller County, Pueblo County ) listed a higher amount of square footage or you feel that the market value is assessed too high.
+You have the right to appeal if the tax assessor (El Paso County, Teller County, Pueblo County ) listed an inaccurate amount of square footage or you feel that the market value is assessed too high.